Merck Manual

 Less common causes of DIC include

-Slowly-evolving disseminated intravascular coagulation typically results mainly from cancer, aneurysms, or cavernous hemangiomas.
+Slowly evolving disseminated intravascular coagulation typically results mainly from cancer, aneurysms, or cavernous hemangiomas.

-Pathophysiology of DIC
+Pathophysiology of Disseminated Intravascular Coagulation

 Severe, rapidly evolving DIC, in contrast, causes thrombocytopenia, depletion of plasma coagulation factors and fibrinogen, and bleeding.
 Bleeding into organs, along with microvascular thromboses, may cause dysfunction and failure in multiple organs.
 Delayed dissolution of fibrin polymers by fibrinolysis may result in the mechanical disruption of red blood cells, producing schistocytes and mild intravascular hemolysis.